ERRATUM and Corrections

 Respiratory distress (eg; wheezing) GI distress (eg; nausea, vomiting)

 If YES - administer in outpatient or inpatient setting under the supervision of a healthcare provider who is able to recognize and manage severe allergic conditions (CPR, epinephrine, O2, intubation, etc.).

 Both FNP and AGNP Intensive Certification Review books (2nd ed) are best-sellers and have been published many times since its initial release in 2013.
 When an error is noted, it is corrected on the next printing batch.
 But since it has been reprinted many times, there are older versions out there.

-Antibody Test (thyroid disease)
+Antibody Testing (thyroid disease)